Tquillity/HealthAssist/QUICK_START.md

 ## 🎉 You're Ready!

-Your HealthAssist is fully configured and ready for development.
+Your HealthAssist is fully configured with Turborepo and ready for development.
 The todo-lottery system, meal planning, and all core features are implemented and ready to use!

+**New Turborepo Benefits:**
+- ⚡ Faster builds with intelligent caching
+- 🔄 Parallel task execution
+- 📦 Monorepo management
+- 🚀 Single command development (`pnpm dev`)